vertica/vertica-prometheus-exporter/documentation/bestpractices.md

 **Docker build**

 To be added.
 Note same as above, but possible to use -v to bind dirs. external to container
- # make a local filesystem metrices directory (make sure to set perms to RWX for user who will run the docker container)
+ # make a local filesystem metrics directory (make sure to set perms to RWX for user who will run the docker container)
- mkdir metrices
+ mkdir metrics
  # make a local filesystem logfile directory (make sure to set perms to RWX for user who will run the docker container)
  mkdir logfile
- # cp the yml files from the vertica-prometheus-exporter tree to the local metrices dir
+ # cp the yml files from the vertica-prometheus-exporter tree to the local metrics dir
- cp vertica-prometheus-exporter/cmd/vertica-prometheus-exporter/metrices/* ./metrices
+ cp vertica-prometheus-exporter/cmd/vertica-prometheus-exporter/metrics/* ./metrics
  # edit the vertica config file to set data source name and adjust any knobs desired
  vi vertica-prometheus-exporter.yml
  # start the container using the -v bind for mapping the internal docker paths to the local file system paths (exmaple here locals are under dbadmin's home dir)
- docker container run -d --name vexporter -p 9968:9968 -v /home/dbadmin/metrices:/bin/metrices -v /home/dbadmin/logfile:/bin/logfile vertica-prometheus-exporter
+ docker container run -d --name vexporter -p 9968:9968 -v /home/dbadmin/metrics:/bin/metrics -v /home/dbadmin/logfile:/bin/logfile vertica-prometheus-exporter

 ### MINIMIZE QUERY IMPACT on VERTICA